IvettB/585_Lab9/README.md

 - **Input Data:** User-entered password (second prompt) + received token from Step 6
 - **ZKP Step:** **Step 8 - Client generates a proof using the password and token**
 - **Plain Language Description:**
-To prove that they truly know the password, the client must now sign the token received from the server.
-This signing process depends on the second password input.
-If the client enters the same password as before, the signature will be valid and will match the expected proof.
-However, if the password is different, the signature will not match.
-This step is crucial because it ensures that the client is proving knowledge of the password **without revealing what the password actually is**.
-The client then sends this proof back to the server.
+The client must now prove they know the password by signing the challenge token received from the server.
+The client enters their password again, and the program uses it to generate a cryptographic proof based on both the password and the token.
+If the second password matches the first, the proof is valid and will be accepted by the server.
+If the password is different, the proof will be invalid, and authentication will fail.
+The proof is sent to the server for final verification.
 ---

 ### Step 10 - Authentication Result